 When taking on a contractor, the question always remains the same, whose responsibility is it to keep the workers safe?
 Sub-contractors one minute may be fitting a roof for a small business, alone, or they may be working on a big project for a new business with other construction workers.
 Either way, they must be safe.

-It is an interesting question.
-I asked around the office and received mix views on whether it is yours as a contractor or the company/person who has contracted you in to do the job.
+Are you a contractor that goes from job to job, always on the move and looking for new work?
+If you are, how often have you stopped and thought ‘who’s responsibility is it to make sure you are safe while working?’
+Interesting question.
+I asked around the office and received mix views on whether it is yours as a contractor or is it the company/person who has contracted you in to do the job.

-As the topic is very complex and there aren’t any set rules, rest assured that there are options out there to keep you safe.
-Thinking about your safety should always be at the front of your mind.
-Call us if you have any questions or concerns about lone working as a sub-contractor or employing a sub-contractor on 0330 999 8484.
+As the topic is very complex and there aren’t any set rules, know the options are out there and thinking about your safety should be at the front of your mind.
+Call us if you have any questions or concerns about lone working as a sub-contractor or employing a sub-contractor, 0330 999 8484.